 Even the guest bathroom has character!

 Mickey Mouse Penthouse

 The concierge lounge is located on the 11th floor of the Adventure tower.
 The lounge offers stunning views of Downtown Disney and the Disneyland park.
 The lounge is open from 6:30am to 10pm daily.
-A continental breakfast is served in the mornings that consist of an assortment of pastries, bagels, muffins, fresh fruit, cheeses, cereal and yogurt.
-During the day snacks such as veggies, house-made potato chips, chips and salsa, granola bars and the ever popular 'uncrustables' Peanut Butter and Jelly sandwiches.
+A continental breakfast is served in the mornings that consists of an assortment of pastries, bagels, muffins, fresh fruit, cheeses, cereal and yogurt.
+During the day, snacks such as veggies, house-made potato chips, chips and salsa, granola bars and the ever popular 'Uncrustables' peanut butter and jelly sandwiches.
 In the evenings, hot and cold hors d'oeuvres are served, along with complimentary beer and wine.
 Soft drinks are available free of charge throughout the day, along with coffee, tea and bottled water.

 Goofy's Kitchen is where you'll find great character meals at the Disneyland hotel.
 For breakfast, an array of food stations offer an excellent selection of items.
 Everything from the expected omelette station and Mickey Waffles to peanut butter and jelly pizza.
 The characters are as diverse as the menu - we've seen characters ranging from Goofy, Pluto, Chip and Dale - to Mulan, Princess Jasmine, Baloo, the Mad Hatter, and Donald Duck.

 TIP: For Walt Disney World veterans - the character meals at Disneyland tend to have characters we don't see too often at WDW.
 Also, anecdotally - the food seems better at the DL buffets than at WDW.

 Tangaroa Terrace is the counter service restaurant serving the Disneyland Hotel and is open for breakfast, lunch and dinner.